Momentum-Team-10/team-rudolph-backend/newREADME.md

 ```

 ## Update Logged In User Info
-Only include fields meant to be updated
+Token authentication required.
+Should correspond to user being updated.
+Only include fields meant to be updated.
 ### Request
 ```json
 PATCH /auth/users/me/